 Current College students who are not in their final year apply to be peer advisors and are then selected and trained by the College Office.
-The peer advising program is coordinated by Dr. Niel McDowell in the College Office.
+The peer advising program is coordinated by Dr. Douglas Paletta and Chris Donovan in the College Office.

 Peer advisors provide the following kinds of assistance to first-year students:

 - Provide a student perspective on academic life in the College.

 - Share their knowledge of campus resources and strategies for academic success.

 - Help facilitate conversations between advisees and pre-major advisors.

 - Help advisees become familiar with the Advance Registration process.